martin-stoehr/ase-devel/share/python-ase/doc/development/translate.rst

 before a new stable release.

-If you are a committer, please run :file:`make` before committing and briefly check by running the translated ase-gui that nothing is obviously horrible.
+If you are a committer, please run :file:`make` before committing and briefly check by running the translated GUI that nothing is obviously horrible.

 .. _language code: http://www.gnu.org/software/gettext/manual/gettext.html#Language-Codes
 .. _country code: http://www.gnu.org/software/gettext/manual/gettext.html#Country-Codes